oresat/oresat-olaf/docs/updater/update_archive.rst

 Update Archive
 ==============

-An update archive is tar file that will be used by the OreSat Linux Node to update the Linux board the daemon is running on.
+An update archive is tar file that will be used by an OreSat application to update the Linux board the daemon is running on.
 The update maker will be used to generate these files.